|Oracle® TimesTen In-Memory Database Troubleshooting Guide

 TimesTen processing time: The total number of milliseconds spent in processing AWT transaction data since monitoring was enabled.

-Oracle bookmark management time: The total number of milliseconds spent in managing AWT metadata on Oracle since monitoring was enabled.
+Oracle Database bookmark management time: The total number of milliseconds spent in managing AWT metadata on Oracle Database since monitoring was enabled.

-Oracle execute time: The total number of milliseconds spent in OCI preparation, binding and execution for AWT SQL operations since monitoring was enabled.
-This statistic includes network latency between TimesTen and Oracle.
+Oracle Database execute time: The total number of milliseconds spent in OCI preparation, binding and execution for AWT SQL operations since monitoring was enabled.
+This statistic includes network latency between TimesTen and Oracle Database.

-Oracle commit time: The total number of milliseconds spent in committing AWT updates on Oracle since monitoring was enabled.
-This statistic includes network latency between TimesTen and Oracle.
+Oracle Database commit time: The total number of milliseconds spent in committing AWT updates on Oracle Database since monitoring was enabled.
+This statistic includes network latency between TimesTen and Oracle Database.

 Time since monitoring was started.